Learn how to make DIY custom stickers for your crochet business following this super easy beginner sticker tutorial.

 If you want to make individual stickers you can set it to cardstock and you’re golden.

-For example, if you have a shop that sells coffee cozies, a “Coffee before Talkie” sticker might be something your ideal customer would be interested in purchasing.
+For example, if you have a shop that sells coffee cozies, a “Coffee before Talkie” sticker might be something your potential customers would be interested in purchasing.

 As promised, there is a much easier way to get stickers printed professionally and in bulk.
-I use a company called Sticker Mule for my stickers I sell in my shop and I absolutely love them.
-The quality is fantastic, the shipping was free and the turn around time was within a week.
+I use a company called Sticker Mule for the stickers I sell in my shop and I absolutely love them.
+The quality is fantastic, the shipping was free and the turnaround time was within a week.

 Click here for $10 off your first sticker order at Sticker Mule.

-If you design your own stickers, Id love to see them!
-You can dm me on Instagram or just tag me in your pics and ill see them!
+If you design your own stickers and post pics on social media, I’d love to see them!
+You can dm me on Instagram or tag me in your pics @ACraftyConcept and I’ll see them!

-Speaking of sharing… if you have any friends or loved ones that you think would enjoy making their own stickers, even if they arent a crochet business owner, give this post a share and spread the free info love!
+Speaking of sharing… if you have any friends or loved ones that you think would enjoy making their own stickers, give this post a share and spread the free info love!

 I’ll catch ya later